Qualifications

 The balance is then paid out to the beneficiaries in terms of either the Will or the Administration Act rules.
 Generally this does not occur until at least 6 months from the date of the grant.
 This is because the administrator can be personally liable for distributions made within 6 months, in the event there was a claim on your estate (this could be a debt or it could be a claim by a family member).

 The estate could take much longer to distribute if there are a number of assets to be sold and debts to be worked through.
 If there is a claim on an estate, distribution could take several years.
+Contact our Estate Administration team if you would like to discuss this further.

 This article was first published for First Mortgage Trust, October 2024 newsletter.